jam-fhi/holiday-extras-tech-challenge/README.md

 `docker-compose up`

+It may require that the docker images are built.

+`docker-compose up --build`

 ### **Exit the application**

 To exit the application you can do a ctrl-c on the terminal that is running the application.
 It's worth doing docker-compose down to ensure everything has been cleaned up afterwords.